This is my guide to how I approach weddings for a full day of activities. I’ll go through each stage on a timeline and explain how I work.

 I usually photograph the family with the bride and groom together at the same spot where they got married at the altar or gazebo unless the light is really bad (harsh light).
 If I find a better view of the mountains than I’ll take some portraits there as well if the light is good.

 This is the only time of the day that I’ll stage people for photographs.
 It’s important that I move quickly but thoroughly.
 I have a list that was planned ahead of time to make things go smoothly.
 Sometimes I’ll have the maid of honor or best man help gather anyone that’s missing.
-Each group of portraits takes 3-5 minutes.
+Each photo takes roughly 3 minutes.
 I start with the biggest group first and work my down to the couple.

 Couples Portraits

-I don’t always take portraits of the couple by themselves.
-Sometimes they’d rather spend that time hanging out with friends during the cocktail hour.
-However, if my couples choose to have some intimate portraits, I guide them through some setups without posing them.
+I don’t always take portraits my couples.
+Sometimes they’d rather spend time hanging out with friends and family during the cocktail hour.
+However, if my couples choose to have some intimate portraits, I guide them through some setups that are meant to be playful and fun and don’t have stiff poses.

 I’ll give my couples simple prompts to get them to relax and enjoy each other’s company.
 Silly prompts like asking them to walk together and bump hips is a great way to get some genuine laughs.
 I also like to have the groom whisper something dirty into the brides’ ear which always results in some smiles and laughs as well.